-Tucson Probation Violation Attorney
+Tucson Probation Violation Attorneys

 Probation Violations in Arizona Are Taken Seriously.
 Call Your Arizona

-If you're fortunate enough to have been given probation instead of a jail
+If you're fortunate enough to have been given probation instead of

-person goes to court during his or her scheduled appearances.
+that the person goes to court during his or her scheduled appearances.

-It is fairly common for people to abide by their probation but they also
+It is fairly common for people to abide by their probation, but they also

 need to realize that there can be a series of serious outcomes if they